Search

 a) Log files

 Every time you visit our website, data is collected on the basis of our legitimate interest pursuant to Art.
 6 para.
-1f.
-In accordance with the EU GDPR, we automatically store so-called log files that contain information about the computer used to access our websites, such as the browser type, operating system, Internet service provider, IP address, and the date and time of access.
+1f EU DS-GVO automatically stores so-called log files, which contain information about the computer accessing our websites, e.g. information about the browser type, the operating system used, the Internet service provider, the IP address, date and time of access.

 Storage of this data is necessary in order to provide users with our websites for the duration of the session.
 We also use this data to optimize our websites and to ensure the security of our IT systems.
 The data from the log files are deleted as soon as they are no longer required for the named purposes.